 Belonging to a European dance-theater model but referring to her own country’s complex social and political history, bountiful in comic contradictions and deliberate disorder, Nupen embraces the non-sensical and challenges her performers in their reactions, tolerance and prejudices toward each other.

-Hamburg Bezirk Nord, Consulate Togo in Bremen
+Supported by: Hamburg Bezirk Nord, Consulate Togo in Bremen